For-the-Win-Robotics/ftw-robotics-firmware/README.md

 The typical flow to introduce a new firmware is as follows:

 1. Update this repository with the firmware zip file & json file.
-Ensure the json file includes the firmware with `"status": "beta"` and `"priority": "optional"`
+Ensure the json file includes the firmware with `"status": "beta"` and `"priority": "optional"`  and the corresponding key.

        {
            "version": "7.8.9",
            "firmwarePath": "/hopper/dfu_application-7.8.9.zip",
            "status": "beta",
-           "priority": "optional"
+           "priority": "optional",
+           "key": "testKey1"
        }

 2. Commit the changes to the repository.